yosssi/gmq/README.md

 ## Overview

 GMQ is a pure Go MQTT client.
 This library is compatible with [MQTT Version 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html).
+This library provides both a Go package and a command line application.

 ## Installation